 A syndicate may be comprised of one or more underwriting members of Lloyd's.
 Each member is liable for its share of underwriting liabilities on the syndicate(s) on which it participates but not other members' shares.
 Accordingly, the capital requirement that Lloyd's sets for each member, operates on a similar basis.
 Each member's SCR shall thus be determined by the sum of the member's share of the syndicate SCR 'to ultimate'.
 Where a member participates on more than one syndicate, a credit for diversification is provided to reflect the spread of risk, but consistent with determining a SCR which reflects the capital requirement to cover a 1 in 200 year loss 'to ultimate' for that member.
-Over and above this, Lloyd's applies a capital uplift to the member's capital requirement, known as the economic capital assessment (ECA).
+Over and above this, Lloyd's applies a capital uplift to the member's capital requirement, known as the Economic Capital Assessment ("ECA").
 The purpose of this uplift, which is a Lloyd's not a Solvency II requirement, is to meet Lloyd's financial strength, licence and ratings objectives.
-The capital uplift applied for 2017 was 35% of the member's SCR 'to ultimate'.
+The capital uplift applied for 2018 was 35% of the member's SCR 'to ultimate'.

-Each member may provide capital to meet its ECA either by assets held in trust by Lloyd's specifically for that member (funds at Lloyd's), held within and managed within a syndicate (funds in syndicate) or as the member's share of the members' balances on each syndicate on which it participates.
+Each member may provide capital to meet its ECA either by assets held in trust by Lloyd's specifically for that member (Funds at Lloyd's), held within and managed within a syndicate (Funds in Syndicate) or as the member's share of the members' balances on each syndicate on which it participates.

-Accordingly all of the assets less liabilities of the syndicate, as represented in the members' balances reported on the statement of financial position on page 15, represent resources available to meet members' and Lloyd's capital requirements.
+Accordingly all of the assets less liabilities of the syndicate, as represented in the members' balances reported on the statement of financial position on page 14, are included in resources available to meet members' and Lloyd's capital requirements.

-The syndicate maintains models in accordance with this regime, and also prepares an annual own risk & solvency assessment ("ORSA") report.
+The syndicate maintains models in accordance with this regime, and also operates an Own Risk & Solvency Assessment ("ORSA") process which it reports on at least annually.